aginies/Deploy_SLE_cluster/README.md

 * install all VM (using a screen)
 * display information how to copy host root key to nodes (VM)

-**Warning** A classical issue while deploying VM could be the virtual network.
+:bomb: **Warning** A classical issue while deploying VM could be the virtual network.
 Run the script like this to debug:
 ```
 bash -x testsuite_deploy_vm.sh